mobahug/CRUD_App_AS/README.md

     make start

   Open the browser with the following URL:

       http://localhost:3000/

+  For the database I used MySQL Workbranch with default credentials and created there a new schema with a table.
+  !Note that have to set up for yourself!

 ### Installation package documentation: